molecularmodelinglab/plantain/README.md

   diffdock_dir: "/path/to/diffdock/repo"
   diffdock_env: "diffdock conda environment"

+  # path where you downloaded the SIFTS database (ftp://ftp.ebi.ac.uk/pub/databases/msd/sifts/flatfiles/csv/pdb_chain_uniprot.csv.gz)
+  # This is necessary to map from pdb id to uniprot id.
+Only needed for the DiffDock comparison
+  sifts_csv: "/path/to/sifts/csv"

 ```

 Additionally, you'll need to download the [preprocessed CrossDocked dataset](https://storage.googleapis.com/plantain_data/CrossDockedPreproc.tar.gz) to the `crossdocked_dir` folder specified above.